 Northeast Bellevue residents desire safe, convenient, and reliable access between their homes and where they work, learn, shop, and play.
 Northeast Bellevue is situated near major employment and commercial centers and near SR 520, yet getting to these locations in a private vehicle can be time consuming during certain times of day due to congestion along its four primary arterials.
 With several trails linking neighborhoods together, facilities for walking and bicycling provide alternatives to driving for some residents.
+However, many people live too far away to walk, and bicycling can often be challenging due to steep slopes.
+Also, the size of major arterials and the speed people drive can impede pedestrian access to surrounding areas and create safety hazards.

-- Images and text will be added as they reference the applicable policies - ► Stories from community members may be incorporated into this column to flesh out some of the intent behind the policies
+- Images and text will be added as they reference the applicable policies - Stories from community members may be incorporated into this column to flesh out some of the intent behind the policies

-- ► Images and text will be added as they reference the applicable policies - ➤ Stories from community members may be incorporated into this column to flesh out some of the intent behind the policies
+- Images and text will be added as they reference the applicable policies - Stories from community members may be incorporated into this column to flesh out some of the intent behind the policies